-Juliette Rogers taught French and Women’s Studies at the University of New Hampshire before coming to Macalester.
-Her research interests include 19th century French writers, particularly from the Belle Epoque (1880-1914), and the literature of francophone Quebec, especially contemporary women writers.
+Juliette Rogers’ research interests include 19th century French writers, particularly from the Belle Epoque (1880-1914), and the literature of francophone Quebec, especially contemporary women writers.
 She has published a number of articles in these areas, and her book, titled Career Stories: Belle Epoque Novels of Professional Development, was published in 2007 on Pennsylvania State Press.
 Professor Rogers is currently Editor in Chief of the scholarly journal Women in French Studies and is the recipient of a Fulbright Scholars research grant for 2018-19 to work with colleagues at the Université de Lille in France.
 She is also working on a new book about women writers from Quebec.

 BA: Oberlin College

 PhD: Duke University